NanoClem/Py-Redis-pubsub/README.md

 GEORADIUS yourkey long lat radius km WITHCOORD WITHDIST
 ```
 <p align="justify">
-This command gives you all members which are within the radius of given coords (see [here](https://redis.io/commands/georadius) the command).
+This [command] (https://redis.io/commands/georadius) gives you all members which are within the radius of given coords.
 It only needs coords (long, lat) of a city, a radius (either in meter/km/miles/feet) and some optional parameter such as WITHCOORD/WITHDIST to diplsay informations about job ads.
 </p>